 It’s the part of the process that matters most to customers and can make or break your reputation.
-It represents the last-leg of the supply chain, the point when the truck leaves your depot and arrives at your customer’s doorstep.
+It represents the last leg of the supply chain, the point when the truck leaves your depot and arrives at your customer’s doorstep.

-Most people are unaware of all that goes into the delivery process, because they’ve made their purchase and now are waiting for you to meet your commitment.
+Most people are unaware of all that goes into the delivery process because they’ve made their purchase and now are waiting for you to meet your commitment.

 Think about a time when you were anticipating an important delivery.
-If it was a positive experience, you probably received the items within a reasonable time and were not left in the dark guessing.
+If it was a positive experience, you probably received the items within a reasonable time and were not left in the dark guess.
 You might even place repeat orders and recommend their business to a friend.

 On the other hand, when you have a negative experience, it can be attributed to post-purchase.
 This can be the cause of receiving a damaged good or missed delivery.
-When it’s the latter – you can easily avoid a scheduling mishap by defining a time-window and building a realistic, accurate plan to get your driver there on time.
+When it’s the latter – you can easily avoid a scheduling mishap by defining a time window and building a realistic, accurate plan to get your driver there on time.

-With routing software and GPS tracking you’ll have the ability to:
+With routing software and GPS tracking, you’ll have the ability to: